lucaZardini/optimization-based-robot-control/03_assignment/README.md

 This project aims at training a deep q network to stabilize a pendulum (_single_ or _double_) at the high top position (when angle and velocity equal to 0).

-Two functionalities are available:
+Three functionalities are available:

 * train
+* eval
-* load
+* simulate

 ### Train the model